From One Relationship To Another: Boyfriend / Best Friend Quotes

 A boyfriend/best friend combination can happen on either end of the scale.
 For some, a close friend gradually moves into "boyfriend" territory, and for others, the spark of attraction turns out to be far more than a simple romantic connection.
 Either way, it starts, though, numerous surveys and studies have demonstrated that having a boyfriend who is your best friend is an unfailingly strong way to cultivate a strong, lasting, and respectful relationship.

 Best friends make great partners, largely because a best friend has something that a romantic partner does not necessarily possess: unwavering support and sincere affection.
-Romantic partners are wonderful, but much of the beginning of a romantic relationship involves some amount of dishonesty; in a romantic relationship, both people typically try to maintain some mystique or are on their best behavior in order to impress their new significant other.
-A best friend, conversely, knows your flaws, knows that you know their flaws, and is able to relax and spend time with you without the same amount of pressure and discomfort.
+Romantic partners are wonderful, but much of the beginning of a romantic relationship involves some amount of dishonesty; in a romantic relationship, both people typically try to maintain some mystique or are on their best behavior to impress their new significant other.
+Conversely, a best friend knows your flaws, knows that you know their flaws, and can relax and spend time with you without the same amount of pressure and discomfort.

-The role that relationships play might age over time-both as a whole, and in your relationship, specifically.
-One study found that people in relationships report their partner being their best friend at a rate of over 80%, which is a significant change from the 40% reported a mere 30 years ago.
-The change could be due to a number of factors, the most significant one likely being the every-changing roles partners play in relationships and marriages.
+The role that relationships play might age over time-both as a whole and in your relationship, specifically.
+One study found that people in relationships report their partner being their best friend at a rate of over 80%, a significant change from the 40% reported a mere 30 years ago.
+The change could be due to a number of factors, the most significant one likely being the ever-changing roles partners play in relationships and marriages.

 As people continue to value friendship at a greater pace and crave the same closeness and intimacy in their romantic relationships that they experience in their friendships, the likelihood of calling their significant other their best friend increases.
-Marriage relationships, though they have long been called a ball and chain, have enjoyed a much different lens through which they are viewed, wherein both parties see their partners not as an overlord or a ball and chain, but as a source of comfort, support, and love.
+Though they have long been called a ball and chain, marriage relationships have enjoyed a much different lens through which they are viewed, wherein both parties see their partners not as an overlord or a ball and chain, but as a source of comfort, support, and love.